exadel-inc/esl/src/modules/esl-tab/README.md

 <a name="intro"></a>

 **ESLTabs** is a container component for tabs trigger group.
 Uses `ESLTab` as an item.
-Each individual `ESLTab` can control `ESLToggleable` or, usually, `ESLPanel`.
+Each individual `ESLTab` can control
+`ESLToggleable` or, usually, `ESLPanel`.

 ### ESLTabs Attributes / Properties

 - `container` - inner element to contain {@link ESLTab} collection.
-Will be scrolled in a scrollable
+Will be scrolled in a scrollable state.

 - `scrollable` - scrollable mode.
 Supported types for different breakpoints ('disabled' by default) :
     - 'disabled' or not defined -  scroll behavior is disabled;